Mr-Butterfly-cybersec/Virus_re_paper_2025/README.md

 1. **Never execute** files from `source/` on any machine connected to production networks or the internet.
 2. Use **dedicated, isolated analysis environments**: air-gapped VMs, sandbox appliances, or purpose-built labs with snapshot/rollback.
 3. Prefer **static analysis** (disassembly, strings, YARA, entropy).
 If dynamic analysis is necessary, use isolated VMs with controlled or simulated networks.
-4. Maintain an integrity manifest (`sha256.txt`) for all original samples and keep original copies in secure, access-controlled storage.
+4. There exist an integrity manifest (`sha256.txt`) for all original samples
 5. Do not upload raw samples to public services.
 Share hashes and sanitized artifacts instead.
 Use encrypted channels and legal agreements for sensitive sharing.
-6. Treat all network indicators as malicious until validated.
-Do not allow samples to access the public internet.

 ---